-Section 9 would require AOE to submit a report by December 1, 2025 that would include recommended position descriptions and job duties related to school construction.
-A needs survey that would be required to be conducted at least every five years would also likely represent a cost to the General Fund, although this amount is not currently known.
-The bill neither creates nor funds the positions and associated administrative costs.
+Section 9 requires AOE to submit a report by December 1, 2025 that includes recommended position descriptions and job duties related to school construction.
+A needs survey that will be required to be conducted at least every five years also likely represents a cost to the General Fund, although this amount is not currently known.
+The act neither creates nor funds the positions and associated administrative costs.
 It also doesn't have any appropriations for State aid for school construction.

 AOE would be responsible for administering this program.
-Section 19 would transfer rulemaking authority pertaining to school construction and capital outlay from the State Board of Education to AOE.
-Among other powers, AOE would have the authority to adopt rules that specify a point prioritization methodology and bonus incentive structure for the Program.
+Section 19 transfers rulemaking authority pertaining to school construction and capital outlay from the State Board of Education to AOE.
+Among other powers, AOE will have the authority to adopt rules that specify a point prioritization methodology and bonus incentive structure for the Program.
 Section 13 outlines numerous administrative responsibilities for AOE, including conducting the aforementioned needs survey at least every five years to ascertain construction, reconstruction, maintenance, and other capital needs for all public schools.

-Section 14 would create an eight-member State Aid for School Construction Advisory Board charged with advising AOE on the implementation of the Program, including the adoption of rules, setting of statewide priorities, criteria for project approval, and recommendations for project approval and prioritization.
-Four ex-officio members (or their designees) would serve on the Advisory Board: the State Treasurer, the Commissioner of Buildings and General Services, the Executive Director of the Vermont Bond Bank, and the Chair of the State Board of Education.
+Section 14 creates an eight-member State Aid for School Construction Advisory Board charged with advising AOE on the implementation of the Program, including the adoption of rules, setting of statewide priorities, criteria for project approval, and recommendations for project approval and prioritization.
+Four ex-officio members (or their designees) will serve on the Advisory Board: the State Treasurer, the Commissioner of Buildings and General Services, the Executive Director of the Vermont Bond Bank, and the Chair of the State Board of Education.
 Additionally, four public members serving four-year terms would be appointed by the General Assembly.
-The Board would meet not more than six times per year and would be supported administratively by AOE.
-It would be established on July 1, 2025 and repealed on July 1, 2035.
+The Board will meet not more than six times per year and will be supported administratively by AOE.
+It will be established on July 1, 2025 and repealed on July 1, 2035.

-Board members would be entitled to per diem compensation and reimbursement of expenses, an estimated annual cost of up to \$3,000 to AOE.
-There is no appropriation for this cost in the bill.
+Board members are entitled to per diem compensation and reimbursement of expenses, an estimated annual cost of up to \$3,000 to AOE.
+There is no appropriation for this cost in the act.

-Section 16 would create a School Construction Aid Special Fund administered by AOE to support:
+Section 16 creates a School Construction Aid Special Fund administered by AOE to support:

-- aid to school construction projects as outlined in the bill; - grants through the Facilities Master Plan Grant Program; - administrative costs for the State Aid for School Construction Program; and - emergency aid as outlined in Section 17 of the bill.
+- aid to school construction projects as outlined in the act; - grants through the Facilities Master Plan Grant Program;3 - administrative costs for the State Aid for School Construction Program; and - emergency aid as outlined in Section 17 of the act.

-The Special Fund would be funded by any amounts transferred to it by the General Assembly and any interest it earns.
-Monies from the Fund would support aid grants and program costs.
-There are no transfers made to or from the Fund in this bill; those would be made in a future act.
-Sections 13 and 17 would also require AOE to submit an annual school construction funding request as part of its budget.
+The Special Fund will be funded by any amounts transferred to it by the General Assembly and any interest it earns.
+Monies from the Fund will support aid grants and program costs.
+There are no transfers made to or from the Fund in this act; those would be made in a future act.
+Sections 13 and 17 also require AOE to submit an annual school construction funding request as part of its budget.

 Future costs for State aid for school construction will be determined by the specific projects that are awarded aid through the Program and the cost and structure of the bond amortization schedules to finance them.
 The overall needs, however, are substantial.
-The 2024 School Construction Aid Task Force Report estimated that the current portfolio of school facilities require \$300 million per year of investment for 20 years to replace systems that have reached the end of their useful life.4
+The 2024 School Construction Aid Task Force Report estimated that the current portfolio of school facilities requires \$300 million per year of investment for 20 years to replace systems that have reached the end of their useful life.4